 Pelvic floor work is able to make groundbreaking shifts in long standing postural issues.
 A sheared pubic symphysis, tailbone misalignments, sacral deviations, uterine adhesions, bladder prolapse and intestinal issues can play a major part in our overall health and comfort.
 Addressing these issues can provide the stable base for the rest of the torso's alignment as well as treat chronic prostatits, pelvic pain, chronic SI joint issues, as well as sexual and fertility blockages.
 These can be sensitive topics to address, so please know that the massage therapy board has a strict confidentiality clause and through my studies of doula or birthing assistant, holistic midwifery, and the women's health seminars, there are no taboo subjects to address in my studio.
 Please allow yourself to feel comfortable broaching any topics of concern.

 Pediatric care has been added to our menu!
 I am extremely excited to bring more wisdom and knowledge to approaching the sensitive concerns of our younger people.
 Torques in the connective tissue around the spine and cranium from uncomfortable womb positioning or birth traumas or lip and tongue ties can impact the physical and mental development of our children.
 Myofascial Release is a gentle and effective way to unwind these tissues allowing for complete recovery and thriving many cases.

 I am happy to assist you on your journey of healing outside of my profession as well by guiding you with referrals to allergy, naturopathic, or other practitioners who can help complete the picture of wellness for you and your family.
-For more extensive assistance consider setting up a coaching session.
+For more extensive assistance consider setting up a consultation session.
 Navigating the health care 'industry' can be difficult.
 Also check out the blog on "Integrity in Health Care."